Frequency: 15 Days

 Post-publication peer review:

-1. SDI journal Web sites provide the ability for users to comment on articles to facilitate community evaluation and discourse around published articles.
+1. Journal Web sites provide the ability for users to comment on articles to facilitate community evaluation and discourse around published articles.
 The comment section is mainly dedicated to promote "Post-publication peer review".
-Therefore, all SDI journals strictly follow 'pre-publication OPEN peer review' and strongly encourage "Post-publication peer review".
-As a result of this "Post-publication peer review", if authors agree and or journal Editors agree (and or SDI agrees) that any correction is necessary, then it will be published FREE of cost by following SDI Correction and retraction policy (http://www.journalmrji.com/index.php/MRJI/correction-and-retraction-policy).
+Therefore, this journal strictly follow 'pre-publication OPEN peer review' and strongly encourage "Post-publication peer review".
+As a result of this "Post-publication peer review", if authors agree and or journal Editors agree that any correction is necessary, then it will be published FREE of cost by following Correction and retraction policy (http://www.journalmrji.com/index.php/MRJI/correction-and-retraction-policy).

 3. At the end of every comment, the user must identify himself/herself by providing the following information 1.
 Full Name 2.
 Name of the Department, University, institute, etc. (This two information will be displayed publicly).
 We don't like 'anonymous' comments.
 Comments with 'forged identity' will be deleted.